 Emerging Breach Reports for Washington Unemployment

-Over the past several days, we have received reports of a suspected breach involving social security numbers.
+Over the past several days, we have received reports of a suspected breach involving social security numbers and emerging threats.
 There may be a state of Washington service that has been compromised, although that is highly speculative on our part as we do not have a confirmation of correlation.
 So far, we have seen false unemployment requests which were filed on behalf of individuals, and in this case, have only been caught after the employer has been questioned about the unemployment requests.

 We advise proactively monitoring your list of employees making an unemployment claim through the Employment Security Department.
 This may include creating an account on ESD and following up with employees individually depending on their situation.

 Here are five steps you can take to add extra layers of security:

 - Have I Been Pwned: Here is the link to the “Have I been Pwned?” site that you can use to see if your personal email address has been compromised: https://haveibeenpwned.com/

 - MFA: We highly recommend setting up MFA (multi-factor authentication) for all of your accounts, both at work and for personal use as an extra layer of security.